simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2023 Nov 25 0030 UTC
+:Issued: 2023 Nov 26 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 6 (NOAA Scale
-Scale levels).
+G2).
-The greatest expected 3 hr Kp for Nov 25-Nov 27 2023 is 5.00 (NOAA Scale
+The greatest expected 3 hr Kp for Nov 26-Nov 28 2023 is 5.00 (NOAA Scale
 G1).

-NOAA Kp index breakdown Nov 25-Nov 27 2023
+NOAA Kp index breakdown Nov 26-Nov 28 2023

-             Nov 25       Nov 26       Nov 27
+             Nov 26       Nov 27       Nov 28
-00-03UT       1.67         2.00         4.00
+00-03UT       4.00         4.00         3.00
-03-06UT       1.33         2.00         4.00
+03-06UT       5.00 (G1)    4.00         2.67
-06-09UT       1.67         4.00         3.00
+06-09UT       3.00         3.00         2.33
-09-12UT       1.00         3.00         2.00
+09-12UT       2.00         2.00         2.00
-12-15UT       1.00         4.00         3.00
+12-15UT       4.00         3.00         2.00
-15-18UT       3.00         3.00         2.00
+15-18UT       3.00         2.00         1.33
-18-21UT       3.00         5.00 (G1)    2.00
+18-21UT       5.00 (G1)    2.00         1.33
-21-00UT       4.00         3.00         3.00
+21-00UT       3.00         3.00         1.67

-Rationale: G1 (Minor) geomagnetic storms are likely on 26 Nov due to the
+Rationale: G1 (Minor) geomagnetic storm levels are expected on 26 Nov
-combined influence from a positive polarity CH HSS and the periphery of
+due to the combined influence from a positive polarity CH HSS and the
-a CME that left the Sun late on 22 Nov.
+periphery of a CME that left the Sun late on 22 Nov.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 25-Nov 27 2023
+Solar Radiation Storm Forecast for Nov 26-Nov 28 2023

-              Nov 25  Nov 26  Nov 27
+              Nov 26  Nov 27  Nov 28
-S1 or greater   10%     10%     10%
+S1 or greater    5%      5%      5%

-Rationale: A slight chance for S1 (Minor) or greater solar radiation
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-storms exists due to the flare potential from multiple regions on the
-visible disk.
+No significant active region activity favorable for radiation storm
+production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24
+No radio blackouts were observed over the past 24 hours.
-hours.
-The largest was at Nov 24 2023 0933 UTC.

-Radio Blackout Forecast for Nov 25-Nov 27 2023
+Radio Blackout Forecast for Nov 26-Nov 28 2023

-              Nov 25        Nov 26        Nov 27
+              Nov 26        Nov 27        Nov 28
-R1-R2           60%           60%           60%
+R1-R2           40%           40%           40%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts are
-slight chance for an R3 (Strong) event, throughout the forecast period.
+likely throughout the forecast period.
+This is due to the flare
-This is due to the flare potential from multiple regions on the visible
+potential from multiple regions on the visible disk.
-disk.

 ```